Hauler loading curbside junk into pickup truck in a neighborhood

 Does Buffalo pick up appliances?

-City program details: Buffalo Pick and Pay bulk pickup — call 311 to schedule. $150 minimum for a 12x3x3 ft pile.
-One bulk pickup per month, no appointment needed.
-Spring bulk dates begin late March.
+City program details: Buffalo has THREE bulk options: (1) Weekly 2-item bulk pickup — 2 pieces of bulk trash collected on your regular collection day year-round, call 311 to arrange.
+(2) Seasonal bulk trash collection — FREE citywide spring (starts late March) and fall (starts late July) collection by district, piles up to 12x3x3 ft including furniture, appliances, couches.
+(3) Pick and Pay on-demand — call 311, $150 minimum for a 12x3x3 ft pile.
 Owner-occupied properties can drop off up to 1 ton free at East Side Transfer Station (793 South Ogden St, operated by Waste Management).
 E-waste goes to 1120 Seneca Street (Mon-Fri 8AM-3PM, first Sat 8AM-2PM).

 Dropcurb picks up appliances same-day in Buffalo for $104 flat — no wait, no annual limits, no restrictions.